 ❌ Not required on local and regional trains, but arriving early is recommended for a good seat.

-❔ If using a Eurail/Interrail pass, some trains still require an extra seat reservation—always check before boarding.
+❔ If using a Eurail/Interrail pass, some trains still require an extra seat reservation.
+Always check before boarding.

-📌 Pro Travel Tip: Booking in advance is a smart move, especially during peak travel seasons or national holidays when seats fill up fast.
+Greece Travel Tip: Booking in advance is a smart move, especially during peak travel seasons or national holidays when seats fill up fast.
 If you plan on traveling last minute, checking seat availability before heading to the station is a must.

 Planning to reach Athens by train?
 You have multiple options, including the Eurail Pass, Interrail Pass, Balkan Flexipass, and Hellenic Train Domestic Pass.
 But not all of them offer good value, and many travelers end up overpaying for features they don’t actually need.